JonathanM-A/Formula1/README.md

 GROUP BY 1
 ORDER BY 2 DESC;
 ```
-- Using JOIN and TEMPORARY TABLES, the fastest lap at each circuit was determined as well asa the driver who set the lap
+- Using JOIN and TEMPORARY TABLES, the fastest lap at each circuit was determined as well as the driver who set the lap
 ```
 -- Data is limited so fastest lap for only 40 tracks available
 # Adding drivers' name to laptimes table